As Christian Pulisic works his way back, U.S. soccer could use a win in qualifying

 He also said the field conditions thwarted the passing game.

-“Talking to the guys, we’re wondering why were not making the passes here,” Berhalter said.
+“Talking to the guys, we’re wondering why we were not making the passes here,” Berhalter said.
 “Some of it was comfort with the field, with the surface, with the ball bouncing, not wanting to take unwarranted risks.”

 Canada will also arrive with one point in the eight-nation standings; next March three teams from that group will be awarded automatic berths to the World Cup in Qatar in November 2022.
 The Canadians, who advanced to the final round of Concacaf qualifying for the first time since the 1998 cycle, tied Honduras, 1-1, in Toronto.